cystic basal cell carcinoma; Solid basal cell carcinoma; solid basalioma

-- The clinical picture of the solid basal cell carcinoma corresponds to the nodular basal cell carcinoma (see below basal cell carcinoma, nodular).
+- The clinical picture of solid basal cell carcinoma corresponds to nodular basal cell carcinoma (see below Basal cell carcinoma, nodular).

-- Initially a small, skin-coloured, waxy, shiny, rough, painless nodule with fine telangiectasia covering the edge of the nodule.
-Slow growth, possibly formation of several aggregated nodules.
-Central depression and atrophy, finally ulceration.
-Formation of an ulcer with a (pearl-like) edge wall consisting of shiny papules, so-called ulcer rooting.
+- Initially small, skin-colored, waxy shiny, coarse, painless nodule with fine telangiectasias covering the edge of the nodule.
+Slow growth, possibly formation of multiple aggregated nodules.
+Central depression and atrophy, eventually ulceration.
+Development of an ulcer with a marginal wall consisting of shiny papules (pearly), so-called ulcus rodens.

-- Some of the solid BCCs have irregular pigmentation, whereby the pigment (melanin) may have brown or blue tones (depending on the location of the pigment accumulation, e.g. basal cell carcinoma, pigmented), recognizable by light microscopy as 'ovoid pigment nests'.
+- Some of the solid BCCs show an irregular pigmentation, whereby the pigment (melanin) can show brown but also blue tones (depending on the location of the pigment accumulation, see also basal cell carcinoma, pigmented), recognizable by light microscopy as 'ovoid pigment nests'.

 HistologyThis section has been translated automatically.

 Intense basophilic, solid epithelial strands consisting of largely uniform, cytoplasmic, basaloid cells with roundish to oval, partly also spindle, basophilic nuclei, which form palisade-like at the edges, while the inner tumor parts remain largely unstructured (see Abbott basal cell carcinoma, nodular or nodulo-ulcerous).
 The tumour convolutes are embedded in a compact, fibrous, connective tissue stroma.
 The cystic-vacuolated gaps between the tumour parenchyma and the tumour stroma, which are always present in this type of BCC, are of differential diagnostic value.
 In some BCC cystic degeneration foci with formation of cystic cavities occur (see also basal cell carcinoma, cystic).